openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

                                       [--type <type>] [--project <project>]
                                       <user> <data>

-Create credential command
+Create new credential

 **Positional arguments:**

 ``<user>``
-  Name or ID of user that owns the credential
+  user that owns the credential (name or ID)

 ``<data>``
   New credential data